No Labels founder vows to end third-party effort if it aids Trump

-The founder of political organization No Labels insists that the group would end its third-party White House push if such an effort is helping former President Trump.
+The founder of the political organization No Labels insists the group would end its third-party White House push if such an effort is helping former President Trump.

-No Labels founder and CEO Nancy Jacobson in an interview with NBC News declined to say what metrics they would use to make that choice.
+No Labels founder and CEO Nancy Jacobson in an interview with NBC News declined to say what metrics the group would use to make that choice.

 “We will not spoil for either side.
 The only reason to do this is to win,” she added.

-Jacobson reiterated that No Labels will only continue its third-party effort if they believe they can win without wasting votes.
-She said that they will reevaluate the pool of candidates next April, pledging that they will offer their ballot line if Americans do not want either candidate from the two main parties.
+Jacobson reiterated No Labels will only continue its third-party effort if it believes it can win without wasting votes.
+She said the group will reevaluate the pool of candidates next April, pledging that they will offer their ballot line if Americans do not want either candidate from the two main parties.

 “We’ve said from the beginning, all of our lawyers have said, we’re not going to offer our ballot line if it looks like it’s going to be a waste of votes at all,” she said.